 Turn off Network Name Broadcasting

 When using a wireless router at home, it's highly recommended that you disable network name broadcasting to the general public and any strangers.
-These features are helpful for any businessman, hotel, and restaurant.
+These features are helpful for any businessman, hotel, or restaurant.
 It is unnecessary for a private wireless network.

 Use a VPN

 Note: You must be very careful while choosing your VPN connection.
 It should be reliable and must not save your activity log.
 You can choose VPN Surf to increase the security of your WiFi router.
+Here is How to get a VPN.

 Do you value your privacy online?